For this post I will start off with part one, mental issues and my disability.

 So, with no avail from that, I finally got to see someone.
 I was so exited to find a cure, to finally give a name to what was going on with me!
 I explained to him what was happening, and what we have already tried, and he immediately threw the term Lazy Colon at me.
 It means that my colon is broken, but they don't know why.
 It doesn't work, and they can't figure out what causes it.
 So basically, because they cannot figure out what the cause is, they can't cure it greeeeaaaat.

-But my new doctor said, hey now, I don't know this guy you got sent to, and I'm not the one who sent you to him, and you just accepted his answer?
+But my next doctor I switched to said, hey now, I don't know this guy you got sent to, and I'm not the one who sent you to him, and you just accepted his answer?
 I nodded.
 So he sent me to one himself.
 A wonderfully nice man who it takes a year to get an appointment with.
 When I explained the same type of stuff as I had with the other doctor, and told him the term lazy colon, that he had used, he nodded in agreement.
 He was awfully surprised that nothing else I tried has worked, so he prescribes this medication that was brand new.
 He did not have any samples, unfortunately, and informed me that the medication was not covered, though he did not know the actual price.
 So I took my 60 days worth of prescription to the pharmacy to inquire about the cost, and if it would be covered.
 (Keep in mind that this is only to try the medication out to see if it will work.)
 And I found out that it was not covered.
 And for that many pills the price would be $230 with tax.
 Wait, $230 freaking dollars!?
 That's outrageous.
 I said thank you, and then left.
 Felling utterly hopeless!

 Well, we found out about a form called a Special Authority Approval form, to get certain medications covered.